Erixcode/AI_CLI/README.md

-This is modification from my ChatGPT_Linux_Terminal but with modification to use any LLM localy, since you may face internet issue like no coverage or like me 12days war ended up having no internet, you can have your AI assistance with you all the time privately, or maybe you are in Environment where you cannot have internet access for your workspace or you have privacy concerns, this approach is a nice solution. in this model I used deepseek 1.5b which is compatible with my laptop, if you have better hardware, you can go with different model.
+This is modification from my ChatGPT_Linux_Terminal but with modification to use any LLM localy, since you may face internet issue like no coverage or like me 12days war ended up having no internet, you can have your AI assistance with you all the time privately, or maybe you are in Environment where you cannot have internet access for your workspace or you have privacy concerns, this approach is a nice solution. here I used deepseek 1.3b which is compatible with my laptop, if you have better hardware, you can go with different model.

 there is lot's of solutions, like Ollama(which is not available for me) or LM Studio, but I leave in Terminal and don't want to use browser :)